CDOT-CV/jpo-asn-pojos/jpo-asn-jsonschema-generator/README.md

 - RTCMCorrections
 - RoadSafetyMessage

 The generated schemas will be placed in the `schemas` directory.
+To create specific `MessageFrame` type schemas, copy the specific schema from the [MessageFrame](./schemas/MessageFrame/MessageFrame.schema.json) schema.

 ## To do